sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2100 - table.md

 title: "Table"
 hidden: false
 ---
 Matches tables based on bag-of-words scoring and returns their collated column contents.

-**Use**

-- Use the Table method for tables that have variable column formatting.
+Use the Table method for tables that have variable column formatting.

-**Requirements**

-- The anchor text must be a line that precedes the table.
-Do not choose a line that's a part of the table.
-For example, don't anchor on a table title that's inside the table borders.

 [**Parameters**](doc:table#parameters)
 [**Examples**](doc:table#examples)